How People Benefit from Essential Oils (Plant Magic)

 Two ways to use essential oils

-Keep in mind that many oils that are considered skin irritants, and should never be used topically (cinnamon bark is an example, as well as oregano).
+Keep in mind that many oils that are considered skin irritants, and should never be used topically (cinnamon bark and oregano oil are examples).
 Here’s a good article to start with for essential oil safety; it includes a list of oils to avoid topically.

 The best way to tell if an oil is safe to be used topically is to check the bottle—it should be labeled in a way that tells you how to use it, whether it’s safe to apply topically, and how to dilute it if you can use it on your skin.